astronomer/docs/learn/testing-airflow.md

 ### Implementing DAG validation tests

-Airflow offers different ways to run DAG validation tests.
-This section gives an overview over the most common implementation methods.
-If you are new to testing Airflow DAGs we recommend to use `astro dev pytest` in combination with the common DAG validation tests from the previous section.
+Airflow offers different ways to run DAG validation tests using any Python test runner.
+This section gives an overview of the most common implementation methods.
+If you are new to testing Airflow DAGs we recommend to get started using the commands provided by the Astro CLI.

-#### Astro dev pytest
+#### The Astro CLI

-Airflow allows you to define testing suites using any Python test runner.
-You can run these suites by executing `python my_test_suite.py` from the command line within your Airflow environment (locally if you are running a standalone Airflow instance, within the Docker container if you are running Airflow in Docker).
+The Astro CLI includes two commands to run DAG validation tests.
+Airflow does not need to be running to use these commands.

+- [`astro dev parse`](https://docs.astronomer.io/astro/cli/astro-dev-parse): will quickly parse your DAGs to find any Python syntax or DAG import errors.
+- [`astro dev pytest`](https://docs.astronomer.io/astro/cli/astro-dev-pytest): will run all pytest test suites in the `test` directory of your current Airflow project.

-When using the [Astro CLI]((https://docs.astronomer.io/astro/cli/install-cli)) every new Astro project will be initialized with a `test/dags` folder in your Astro project directory.
-This folder contains the `test_dag_integrity.py` script containing several examples of using `pytest` with Airflow.
+Every new Astro project will be initialized with a `test/dags` folder in your Astro project directory.
+This folder contains the `test_dag_integrity.py` script defining several examples of using `pytest` with Airflow, see also the Astro documentation's [Test and troubleshoot locally](https://docs.astronomer.io/astro/test-and-troubleshoot-locally#test-dags-with-the-astro-cli).

-You can run `astro dev pytest` to run all pytest test suites in the `test` directory of your current Airflow project (see also the [Astro CLI reference](https://docs.astronomer.io/astro/cli/astro-dev-pytest)).
-Airflow does not need to be running to use this command.

 #### dag.test()